Azure/ARO-HCP/typespec/docs/README.md

 ## Typespec and azure libraries basics

 Typespec is a tool that is used to generate the swagger definition from the typespec service definition.
-It was introduced by Microsoft to make writing api definitions easier and add type definitions to the API definitions.
+It was introduced by Microsoft to make writing API definitions easier and add type definitions to the API definitions.

 You can learn more about typespec in Microsoft documentation.
 Whereas the basics of typespec can be found in the [typespec document ation](https://typespec.io/docs/getting-started).